MyPublicGitHubAcct/MyGtdProcess/MyGtdProcess.md

 # GTD Process

 This method is used to keep track of tasks that are not routine and frequent e.g., an email sent every Monday.
-The goal of this method is to keep track of (1) what needs to be done and when, and (2) what has been completed.
+The intention of this method is to keep track of (1) what needs to be done and when, and (2) what has been completed.

 Two .csv documents are used to keep everything in order:

 - __TODO-List__, which includes all unfinished, known tasks.
 - __DONE-List__, which includes all completed tasks.

+Two paper documents are used each day:

+- The current week's TODO list.
+- The current day's notes, which includes the day's TODO items at the top.

 ## New item / idea